 Norway has a bit of everything.
 Majestic mountain peaks, lush green forests, amazing fjords, northern lights, and phenomenal coastal views.
 It is a beautiful country fit for a King with very Kingly prices.
-Not the cheapest by a long shot but with sceneries like these, you’d be willing to dispense a few comforts.
+Not the cheapest by a long shot, but with sceneries like these, you’d be willing to dispense a few comforts.
 From beautiful fjords to quaint cities like Oslo and Bergen.
 Here are amazing Norway Pics that will throw you into a real-life fairy tale.

-The fishing village of Reine is a beautiful destination.
+The fishing village of Reine is a beautiful destination in Northern Norway.
 You can hike up the trail to Reinebringen and get one of the most phenomenal views in Norway.

 During the summer in Norway, the Sun is always on as it never truly sets north of the Arctic Circle.
-The tilt in the Earth´s axis causes the phenomenon and it’s amazing to behold.
+The tilt of the Earth´s axis causes the phenomenon, and it’s incredible to behold.
 Because of this tilt, the Earth’s north pole is always facing the Sun, keeping it in sunlight even as it spins.

-Norway is well-known for its fjords and there’s countless of ways to view and enjoy it; you can hike, take a ferry, take a cruise, and you can even drive its amazing coastal roads.
+Norway is well-known for its fjords, and there are countless ways to view and enjoy it; you can hike, take a ferry, take a cruise, and you can even drive its amazing coastal roads.
 The Geirangerfjord (above) is located in the Stranda Municipality, it has many waterfalls, including the famous Seven Sisters (pictured above).

-Wow, is this hike ever popular?
+Wow, is this hike ever a favorite?
 Preikestolen sits high above Lysefjorden, a chunk of rock resembling a pulpit that is jutting out from the mountainside.
-The plateau stands almost 2,000 feet above the Fjord below it (Lysefjorden), one slip and it’s all the way to Never Never Land.
+The plateau stands almost 2,000 feet above the Fjord below it (Lysefjorden), one slip, and it’s all the way to Never Never Land.

 Vøringsfossen in Måbødalen is nuts, just freakin’ amazing to see.
-It is Norway’s most famous waterfall, it falls 182 meters with 145 meters direct drop.
-Somewhere down there, fairies are probably bathing…or floating down with a kayak or something.
+It is Norway’s most famous waterfall; it falls 182 meters with 145 meters straight drop.
+Somewhere down there, fairies are probably bathing or floating down with a kayak or something.

 Ålesund & Sunnmøre.
 Quite possibly Norway’s most beautiful town.
-It burnt down in the early 1900’s but was rebuilt in the Art Nouveau style, now with numerous turrets, gargoyles, and massive trolls.
-OK, I’m kidding about that bit, but this is an awesome town to behold.
-It’s tiny too and most places are easily reached by walking.
+It burnt down in the early 1900s but was rebuilt in the Art Nouveau style, now with numerous turrets, gargoyles, and massive trolls.
+OK, I’m kidding about that bit, but this is an excellent town to behold.
+It’s tiny too, and most places are easily reached by walking.
 This view can be accessed via the Aksla Viewpoint.

 Another gem discovered off the beaten path.
 You’ll have an easier time finding this if you explored with a car or if you hitchhiked to this area.